BonifacioCalindoro/ai-website-builder/README.md

 ### Getting Started
 1. Enter your OpenAI API key in the input field
+2. Select your preferred AI model from the dropdown
-2. Type your website description
+3. Type your website description
-3. Click "Generate" or press Enter
+4. Click "Generate" or press Enter
-4. Watch as your website appears in the preview window
+5. Watch as your website appears in the preview window

 ### Generating a Website